 WARNING: An illegal reflective access operation has occurred WARNING: Illegal reflective access by org.forgerock.openam.sdk.com.google.inject.internal.cglib.core.$ReflectUtils$1 ...
 WARNING: Please consider reporting this to the maintainers of org.forgerock.openam.sdk.com.google.inject.internal.cglib.core.$ReflectUtils$1 WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations WARNING: All illegal access operations will be denied in a future release

 Chapter 8.
 Known Issues

-The following known issues are tracked at https://bugster.forgerock.org/jira/browse/AMAGENTS:
+Issues are tracked at https://bugster.forgerock.org/jira/browse/AMAGENTS:

 Chapter 9.
 Documentation

 In addition to the changes described elsewhere in these notes, the following important changes were made to the documentation:

 This appendix includes ForgeRock definitions for product release levels and interface stability.

 A.1.
 ForgeRock Product Release Levels

 ForgeRock defines Major, Minor, Maintenance, and Patch product release levels.
 The release level is reflected in the version number.
 The release level tells you what sort of compatibility changes to expect.

 ForgeRock products support many features, protocols, APIs, GUIs, and command-line interfaces.
 Some of these are standard and very stable.
 Others offer new functionality that is continuing to evolve.